Spain Buying Guide

 Estate agent

-Choose an estate agent who’s registered with a regulatory body in Spain and has experience working with UK buyers.
+Choose an estate agent who’s registered with a regulatory body in Spain and has experience working with overseas buyers.
 This property professional will partner with you to find a property that matches your requirements.

 Lawyer